 - 1. Each LEA will earn/receive an Improvement Planning review every two years from DESE.
-First-cycle reviews will begin in the 2022-23 school year. - a.
-In 2021-22, the transitional year to MSIP 6, DESE will conduct an Improvement Planning pilot with volunteer LEAs. - b.
+First-cycle reviews began in the 2021-22 school year. - a.
+In 2021-22, the transitional year to MSIP 6, DESE will conducted an Improvement Planning pilot with volunteer LEAs. - b.
 Any LEA that is in an Unaccredited or Provisionally Accredited status or any charter that is up for a charter renewal may request an earlier review. - c.
 In future cycles, LEAs that have completed at least one Improvement Planning cycle may be required to submit documents on a regular basis demonstrating the effectiveness of the improvement strategies documented during the Improvement Planning process, along with data to demonstrate that the LEA is making progress toward the goals established in its CSIP. - 2.
-Improvement Planning scores will be reported on the 2024 APR after all LEAs have been evaluated.
+Improvement Planning scores and Climate and Culture Survey completion will be reported on the 2024 APR after all LEAs have been evaluated.
+Until that time, each LEA's APR will display full points for these two measures. - 3.
+The LEA Response to Standards scores will be reported on the 2024 APR.
+The LEA Response to Standards will not appear on the APR until this time.